 - …and much more!

 Elite Blog Academy is a course by my favorite and very first blogger that I ever followed, Ruth Soukup of Living Well Spending Less.
 She is a blogging guru and her 12 unit course helps you turn your blog into a business.
-You can check out my review How Elite Blog Academy Helped Me Earn a Full-Time Income Online.
+You can check out my review How I Become a 6-Figure Blogger with Elite Blog Academy.
 This course is only available once a year, so be sure to get on Ruth’s email list so you don’t miss out next time it opens.

 Making Sense of Affiliate Marketing written by Michelle of Making Sense of Cents.
 She makes over $50,000 A MONTH in affiliate marketing and gives away all her secrets on how to successfully make money through affiliate marketing in this course.